built/wheeler/README.md

 Reading
 ---------------------
+There is now a small wiki about Wheeler: https://github.com/built/wheeler/wiki/

+Here's a very quick intro to Wheeler: https://github.com/built/wheeler/wiki/7-Minutes-In-Heaven-With-Wheeler-And-Your-Mom

-And here's an out-of-date but still useful intro to Wheeler: http://www.youell.com/matt/writing/?p=659
+And here's a much older but still somewhat useful intro to Wheeler: http://www.youell.com/matt/writing/?p=659

 Requirements